 - Bus terminals aren't always near the center of the city

 First of all, buses in India can get a little crazy, to say the least.
-However, making trips on sleeper buses isn’t as chaotic as you might expect.
+However, making trips on Indian sleeper buses isn't as chaotic as you might expect.
 Anyone planning their first long-distance bus trip in India is going to feel a little overwhelmed at first.
 Regardless, I firmly believe that if you use the information you learn in this blog post, everything will go much smoother.

 You can probably already get the sense that I'm a fan of sleeper bus travel in India, here's why.

-- Sleeper buses are cheaper than trains
+- Indian sleeper buses are cheaper than trains

 - Bunks are usually pretty darn comfortable (if you choose the right bus)